virtual-labs/exp-variational-quantum-eigensolver-vqe-amrt/experiment/theory.md

 - SPSA
 - Gradient-based optimizers

-These algorithms adjust the parameters

-$$
-\theta
-$$

-in the ansatz circuit to minimize the Hamiltonian energy.
+These algorithms adjust the parameters $\theta$ in the ansatz circuit to minimize the Hamiltonian energy.

 At each iteration, the optimizer evaluates whether the energy improves and updates the parameters accordingly.